JoshuaRamey/Pico8-Platformer/README.md

 A simple platforming game made in Pico-8.
 Currently this game is a work in progress, so far I have accomplished:

 1) Drawing a player object to the screen.
-2) dding character movement (Running, jumping, sliding, falling).
+2) Adding character movement (Running, jumping, sliding, falling).
 3) Animating the player object during movement (Running, jumping, and falling).
 4) Drawing map tiles to the screen.
 5) Adding gravity and friction.